solace-iot-team/ansible-solace/working-with-queues/README.md

 # Tutorial: Working with Queues

-Creates queues and subscriptions based on variables file.
+Creates VPN, queues and subscriptions based on a variables file.

+## Details

+When running the tutorial, the following sequence is executed:

-- start the local broker service in docker: `service.playbook.yml`
+- start a local broker service in docker: `service.playbook.yml`
+  - uses the latest Solace PubSub+ Standard Edition image
+- create a VPN called `foo`
 - configure the queues & subscriptions: `configure.playbook.yml`
   - queue definitions: `vars/queues.vars.yml`
   - loops over queues using task: `tasks/queues.tasks.yml`